almibe/ligature.dev/src/routes/doc/wander/wander.md

 {a a a, d e f, z z z}
 ```

-If the code above was ran as a Wander script it would interpret three different Networks.
+If the code above was ran as a Wander script it would interpret four different Networks.
-Assuming the initial Network was empty, you would end with {a a a, a b c, d e f, z z z}.
+Assuming the initial Network was empty, you would end with `{a a a, a b c, d e f, z z z}`.

 ### Names